 Develop a Designated "Kid" Space for Each Child

-The next step will be to properly prepare your child for cleaning, de-cluttering, trashing and boxing up their things.
+The next step, according to your Nashville realtor, will be to properly prepare your child for cleaning, de-cluttering, trashing and boxing up their things.
 However, before you get to this step, you will need to have them select a set number of items (toys, games, etc.) they can keep in their space.
 Assign a designated space for each child.
 It could be a small 4 x 4 space in their closet or perhaps on a shelf in the garage or whatever works best for you.
 Then have them fill that space with their "essentials".

 By assigning them a limited amount of space, you will help keep their essentials to a minimum.
 It will also give them a guideline they can understand.
 Be sure to remind them that once that space is filled, they can't keep anything else out.